 6. Olson Saw FR43001

 Are you looking for smaller pin end saw blades?
-Then the Olson Saw FR43001 is our team’s choice.
+Then the Olson Saw FR43001 is my choice.
 These skip tooth pin end blades are only 3 inches long, so make sure they give enough clearance for the job at hand.

-Since they are smaller than most other blades, our experts only recommend it for thin sheets of material, which is a nice contrast to our option above.
-You get 15 TPI, and these pins are the best for cutting intricate shapes on hobby scroll saws.
+Being well-versed in blades, I can tell you that these are smaller than most.
+I’d personally recommend them for thin sheets of material, a stark contrast to the option I mentioned earlier.
+With 15 TPI, these pins truly shine when it comes to cutting intricate shapes on hobby scroll saws.

 Plastic, wood, and non-ferrous metals [1] are no match for the FR43001, but keep in mind they give a medium smooth finish.